 You must not submit personal information relating to another individual without first obtaining their express permission.
-All fields marked \ are mandatory
+All fields marked are mandatory

-\Your Full Name Minimise the amount of data collected.
-Ask for Your team mate's name participant's age or age range rather than a date of birth.
-Is it necessary to \Your E-mail address collect the applicant's full postal address at this \Your address stage?
-Phone number: Team mate's email address Your age Team mate's age What is the relationship between you and your team mate?

-Be aware that information about an individual's ethnic or racial origin, their religious beliefs, their sexual orientation or their physical or mental health is sensitive personal data.
-Only collect this information where it is absolutely necessary and you must take steps to actively communicate why this is required.
+Tour run Marite our team mate's name Your E-mail address Your address Minimise the amount of data collected.
+Ask for participant's age or age range rather than a date of birth.
+Is it necessary to collect the applicant's full postal address at this stage? hone number: eam mate's email address our age Be aware that information about an individual's ethnic or racial origin, their religious beliefs, their sexual eam mate's age orientation or their physical or mental health is sensitive personal data.
+Only collect this information where it is absolutely necessary and Vhat is the relationship betv veen you and your team mate? you must take steps to actively communicate why this is required.